Dually affine Information Geometry modeled on a Banach space: Non-parametric manifold

-A \emph{chart} on a set $M$ is a triple $(s,U,B)$, where $s$ is a 1-to-1 mapping from its domain $U \subset M$ to an open subset $S(U)$ of a topological vector space $B$.
-A \emph{topological vector space} is a vector space endowed with a topology such that all the vector space operations are continuous.
-We will briefly talk about top-linear mappings to mean continuous linear mappings between topological linear spaces.
-Normed vector spaces and Banach spaces are instances of topological vector spaces.
-In most of our applications, the topological vector space of interest will be a Banach space of random variables.\footnote{We will not use any sophisticated notion from Functional Analysis.
-For basic reference, see \cite[Ch.~2]{abraham|marsden|ratiu:1988}, \cite{rudin:1987-3rd}}
+A \emph{chart} on a set $M$ is a triple $(s,U,B)$, where $s$ is a 1-to-1 mapping from its domain $U \subset M$ to an \emph{open} subset $s(U)$ of a topological vector space $B$.
+The space $B$ is called coordinates' space or model space.
+A \emph{topological vector space} is a (real) vector space endowed with a topology such that all the vector space operations are continuous, see \cite[Ch~2 \S1]{lang:1995}.
+We will call top linear mappings all continuous linear mappings between topological linear spaces.
+Normed vector spaces and Banach spaces are instances of topological vector spaces, but there are other instances of interest.
+In our applications, the topological vector spaces of interest will be Banach spaces of random variables.
+We are not going to use any especially sophisticated notion from Functional Analysis.
+For basic reference, see \cite[Ch.~2]{abraham|marsden|ratiu:1988} or \cite{rudin:1987-3rd}.
+In general, the definitions below are a specialization of those in \cite{lang:1995}.
+The monograph \cite[Ch.~10]{kass|vos:1997} was the first to mention the specific interpretation of IG we adopt.

-The manifold structure depends on the given atlas of charts.
-We repeat below the basic definitions to stress that we do not assume the coordinate spaces to be finite-dimensional nor require it to be the same for each chart.
+The manifold structure consists of a given set of compatible charts.
+We do not assume that the model space $B$ is finite-dimensional, nor is it the same for each chart.